jstover-dev/nextcloud-hetzner/README.md

 After deployment, the Nextcloud AIO master container will be running but the administration ports will still be firewalled.

-When you are ready to configure the new instance, log in to Hetzner cloud and apply the `allow-nextcloud-admin` firewall to the newly created server.
+**When you are ready to configure the new instance**, log in to Hetzner cloud and apply the `allow-nextcloud-admin` firewall to the newly created server.

 Navigate to `https://nc.example.com:8080` to perform the initial setup.